-- search of minimum in real-valued multi-dimensional functions - traveling salesman (or nowadays salesperson) problem (TSP) - sorting as an optimization problem (just for fun) - (0-1)-knapsack problem (KSP)
+- search of minimum in real-valued multi-dimensional functions - traveling salesman (or nowadays salesperson) problem (TSP) - sorting as an optimization problem (just for fun) - maybe: (0-1)-knapsack problem (KSP) - some more problems as examples

-- An algorithm is a finite sequence of well-defined steps (or instructions) to complete a task (or solve a problem). - In principal, the individual steps must be executable by a human being. - The steps (or instructions) must realize a finite change of state (or configuration) on the system on which the algorithm is executed. - Completing a task means that there is an (another) algorithm that can decide that the final configuration has the required property. - The runtime of an algorithm is the number of steps the algorithm executes before it stops.
+- An algorithm is a finite sequence of well-defined steps (or instructions) to complete a task or solve a problem. - In principal, the individual steps must be executable by a human being. - The steps (or instructions) must realize a finite change of state (or configuration) on the system on which the algorithm is executed. - Completing a task means that there is an other algorithm that can decide that the final configuration has the required property. - The time complexity of an algorithm is the number of steps the algorithm executes before it stops.